Build Thread Project JPSK8

 Now, I'm in Tornado Alley and my split level house has a half basement that doubles as a storm shelter.
 And a garage door at the end of it as it was originally built to be a wood working shop, before the shop behind the house was built.

 Moving along.
-Everything is off of the rear of the Jeep, front clip is almost off, dropping the trans off at the rebuilder tomorrow, may drop the engine off on Friday.
+Everything is off of the rear of the Jeep, front clip is almost off, dropping the Transmission off at the rebuilder tomorrow, may drop the engine off on Friday.
 Should have the tub off by Christmas, going to try to have it broken all the way down by then with New Years' weekend as my drop dead.
 Found a hot dip galvanizer who will also powder coat afterwards and a media blaster that's also a body & paint shop.
 Guess I'm going to have to settle on my color scheme real soon here.
 Found some heavy duty u-bolt skids in my parts stash, had the kids in the machine shop at work clean up the shock stud threads on the rear pair, drill and tap new ones on the front pair (they're YJ skids, so I have to swap them left-to-right), and remove a broken stud from the other plate.

 Attachments